k3s-io/docs/docs/security/hardening-guide.md

   readOnlyRootFilesystem: false
 ```

 For the above PSP to be effective, we need to create a ClusterRole and a ClusterRoleBinding.
-We also need to include a "system unrestricted policy" which is needed for system-level pods that require additional privileges.
+We also need to include a "system unrestricted policy" which is needed for system-level pods that require additional privileges, and an additional policy that allows sysctls necessary for servicelb to function properly.

 These can be combined with the PSP yaml above and NetworkPolicy yaml below into a single file and placed in the `/var/lib/rancher/k3s/server/manifests` directory.
 Below is an example of a `policy.yaml` file.